Email Queue Explained: Fix Delivery Delays In 2026

 A key SMTP idea is: temporary problems should not cause permanent loss.

-RFC 5321 says mail that cannot be transmitted immediately must be queued and retried by the sender.
+RFC 5321, the official email standard, says mail that cannot be transmitted immediately must be queued and retried by the sender.
+You can learn more about email standards in our guide to email headers and how they work.

 How Does An Email Queue Work In Real Email Infrastructure?